-In this scenario, the brand takes full control of its addressable media technology stack, with the media agency no longer playing a majority role in day-to-day execution.
-This model has historically been used by brands with a fully-staffed in-house team.
+In this scenario, the agency takes full control of its addressable media technology stack, with the programmatic partner or vendor no longer playing a majority role in day-to-day execution.
+This model has historically been used by agencies with a fully-staffed in-house team.